PPS teachers stage ‘silent protest’ about the status of contract talks - NewsBreak

 Local singer ready to rock the Crib

-PEORIA (Heart of Illinois ABC) -American Idol finalist Leah Marlene’s homecoming concert is Saturday.
+PEORIA (25 News Now) -American Idol finalist Leah Marlene’s homecoming concert is Saturday.
 It’s a summertime venue, the Corn Crib in Normal.
 We found crews getting the stage ready on Friday.
 They’re planning a family friendly, evening event.
-They were hoping to sell 2,500 tickets to...
+They were hoping to sell 2,500 tickets to the...

 RELATED PEOPLE

-Note: UPDATE: Fans evacuated after fight at Peoria/Metamora High School football game